jag2430/fix-client/README.md

 - Connect to Redis on localhost:6379
 - Start a REST API on port 8081
 - Start a WebSocket server on port 8081
+- Start fetching market data from Yahoo Finance (if enabled)

 ## REST API Endpoints